actions/stale/README.md

 #### exempt-issue-labels

-The label(s) that can exempt to automatically mark as stale the issues.
-It can be a comma separated list of labels (e.g: `question,bug`).
+A comma separated list of labels, that prevent the issue from being marked as stale. (e.g: `question,bug,wip`)

 If unset (or an empty string), this option will not alter the stale workflow.